pentimento.life

 The case also had significant international dimensions.
 For the first time, the FTC sued a foreign bank, Atlantic International Bank Limited (AIBL), which had facilitated the scam.
 In a settlement, AIBL agreed to pay $23 million to the FTC and ceased operations.

-In 2020, the court issued its verdict, finding in favor of the FTC and holding Pukke, Baker, Usher, and other corporate defendants liable.
+In 2020, the court issued its verdict, finding in favor of the FTC and holding Pukke, Baker, and other corporate defendants liable.
 A $120.2 million judgment was issued against them

 The Sanctuary Belize case is in the final stages of receivership, with ongoing efforts to provide restitution to the victims.